litespeedtech/lsquic/BUILD-WINDOWS.md

      platform to *64-bit*.
 Compile the project.
    - Repeat the cmake and compile steps replacing *Debug* with *Release*.

+   - Download gnu make for Windows from your preferred  source.
+One source [here](https://github.com/amoldeshpande/make) has a 64-bit compiled binary in the github releases tab.
+   - Download perl for Windows (from https://www.perl.org/get.html for example)
+   - LLVM Clang from http://releases.llvm.org/download.html.
+Download the 64-bit Windows version and install it.

 Make and Compile LSQUIC-Client
 ------------------------------